GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

     ![Genesys Cloud Data Actions integration](images/3AGenesysCloudDataActionInstall.png "Genesys Cloud Data Actions integration")

-2. Enter a name for the Genesys Cloud data action, such as GetConversationDetailsPublicAPI in this blueprint.
+2. Enter a name for the Genesys Cloud data action, such as GetConversationDetailsPublicAPI in this blueprint solution.

     ![Rename the data action](images/3BRenameDataAction2.png "Rename the data action")